 In addition to the training required by Act 1984-2, the Board identified a number of training programs needed by only a select number of sheriffs' offices or deputies.
 The Board developed a series of merit courses to better meet these specific needs.
-It was also determined that a number of delivery methods, including online, CD ROM based, and residential trainings would be utilized.
+It was also determined that a number of delivery methods, including online, CD ROM-based, and residential trainings would be utilized.

 Temple University developed the 200-hour Hybrid Training Program to provide deputies that graduated from the 160-hour or the 560-hour Basic Training Programs with the courses that enhanced the Basic Training Program to 760 hours.
-The program includes the following courses: Law Enforcement Technologies, Patrol Procedures and Operations, Criminal Investigation, Pennsylvania Motor Vehicle Code and Collision/Accident Investigations.
+The program included the following courses: Law Enforcement Technologies, Patrol Procedures and Operations, Criminal Investigation, Pennsylvania Motor Vehicle Code and Collision/Accident Investigations.
 The Pennsylvania State University offered the Hybrid Training Program through a combination of correspondence study and classroom instruction.
+The Hybrid Training Program was offered for the last time during 2007, with 21 deputies having completed the program.

-The Pennsylvania State University offered residential courses to include Firearms Instructor Seminars and Introduction to Patrol Rifles.
-Temple University has offered Drivers Safety, Civil Law, Health and Wellness, and Legal Updates in a distance-learning format.
+The Pennsylvania State University offered a residential Firearms Instructor Seminar.
+Temple University has offered Advanced Physical and Judicial Security, Criminal Law Review, Infectious Disease Prevention, and Legal Updates, in a distance-learning format.